Mohamed-Elbohy1/Dog-Breed-Classifier/README.md

 ### Metrics

-in this Project we Use "Accuracy" as  a metric for model performance because i think all classes are equally importamt, we'll use test accuracy.
+in this Project we Use "Accuracy" as  a metric for model performance because i think all classes are equally importamt,

+![Accuracy](images/Accuracy.JPG)

 We'll develop the algorithm using a CNN model based on the greatest test accuracy.

-![Accuracy](images/Accuracy.JPG)

 ## Analysis <a name="analysis"></a>